 CREW's appeal also pointed out that HUD had failed to address CREW's request to be treated as a media requester.
 Further, CREW noted it has been accorded near universal recognition that it qualifies for fee waivers under the FOIA given the nature of its requests and what it does with the requested information.
-Compl. ¶ 23.
+Exhibit A; Compl.
+I ¶ 23.

 By letter dated October 6, 2017, HUD advised CREW it was affirming HUD's initial determination that CREW's request fails to meet the criteria for a public interest fee waiver.
-As justification for the denial, HUD claimed CREW had "only speculated" that its requested documents "may demonstrate" the level of influence Secretary's wife and son have over agency matters, and faulted CREW for failing to provide "facts to demonstrate how release of this information will 'significantly' increase public understanding of government activities."
-Compl.
+As justification for the denial, HUD claimed CREW had "only speculated" that its requested documents "may demonstrate" the level of influence the Secretary's wife and son have over agency matters, and faulted CREW for failing to provide "facts to demonstrate how release of this information will 'significantly' increase public understanding of government activities."
+Exhibit 15 to D's Mem.; Compl.
+I ¶ 24.
+As to CREW's request to be treated as a representative of the news media, the letter asserted that issue was not ripe for appeal because the FOIA office had not provided CREW a response.
+Exhibit 15 to D's Mem.; Compl.
+I ¶ 25.
+To date, HUD has not responded to CREW's request to be treated as a representative of the news media.
+Compl, ¶ 26.